jessicarush/react-notes/nextjs_app_router.md

 - **_hooks**: Put custom hooks in here.
 - **_lib**: For library type functions and resources.
 Some people also call this `utils`.
 - **_ui**: Components which are used or shared throughout the app can go here.
-Components which are only used on one page could be stored in that pages folder.
+Components which are only used on one route/page could be stored in that pages folder.
+The Next.js dashboard tutorial puts all components in the ui folder and only puts special files like `page` and `layout` in the route segment folders.
 - **api**: Its a good idea to create API routes in an API folder.
 Then inside that folder another folder will determine the route name.
 Finally, the route is defined in a *special file* called `route.js`.
 This file name is specifically used for server-side API endpoints for a route.
 - **pagename**: A page directory can contain its own `layout.js`. `loading.js` and `error.js` files get displayed automatically under certain conditions (they replace `page.js` in the layout).
 - **favicon.ico**: (special file) Also apple-icon.jpg, icon.jpg.